iozsaygi/iozsaygi.github.io/_posts/2023-10-24-minimal-wrapper-around-addressables.md

 ```cs
 await subsystemStreamingController.LoadQueuedSubsystemsAsync();
 ```
 We are trying to load the queued subsystems into memory and wait until all load operations are complete.
+I think it is also good practice to not open the gameplay scene even if a single-load operation fails for subsystems.
+Because gameplay systems will not be able to function with broken subsystems.

 #### Creating clones of loaded subsystems in scene